-Arthur was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Franchise Law, and was also named the 2020 Boston "Lawyer of the Year" for Franchise Law.
+Arthur was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the field of Franchise Law, and was also named the 2020 Boston "Lawyer of the Year" for Franchise Law.
 Arthur has been listed in Best Lawyers since 2007.

 Arthur has been recognized for the past eleven years as a “Legal Eagle” by Franchise Times and he was inducted into the Legal Eagles Hall of Fame in 2013.